-There are either 2 or 3 timelines in the film based on trailer.
-The basic story happens within a day as Neela, Akbar and Manu were shown in same costumes throughout the thriller track.
-The love story of Manu and Neela runs in a different timeline over several days as the costumes of Neela keep changing but Manu is more or less same.
+There are either 2 or 3 timelines in the film based on the trailer.
+The basic story happens within a day as Neela, Akbar, and Manu were shown in the same costumes throughout the thriller track.
+The love story of Manu and Neela runs in a different timeline over several days as the costumes of Neela keep changing but Manu is more or less the same.
 The fight between Manu and Akbar in the bar could be another timeline as there is an LED TV in the background and Akbar had a different costume.

 The sea or ocean in the film represents loneliness.
 It’s vast and resourceful but is always lonely.
 Manu is shown wearing the black dress throughout the trailer which signifies the pain he is carrying.
-The colour back is also associated with power and mystery which might be the characterization of Manu.
+The color black is also associated with power and mystery which might be the characterization of Manu.
 The fish trap could be the central idea of the film.
 Neela is the bait (earthworm) and Manu is the thread.
-The whole premise of whether Neela is safe is to make audience fall into the trap and think about Neela while ignoring Manu.
+The whole premise of whether Neela is safe is to make the audience fall into the trap and think about Neela while ignoring Manu.
 It’s important because Manu has some goals.
 He traps the rats and leaves them in the apartment.
 He rearranges the things in Akbar’s flat.
 This could be either to trick or to mentally torture Akbar.
 The reason could be that someone is hospitalized because of Akbar (probably stabbed with a knife) which links to the initial shot of blood transfusion.
-An Alternative could be the drug addiction of Neela or her psychological problems.
+An alternative could be the drug addiction of Neela or her psychological problems.

 Manu throws away the key and as he is walking away, he either hears something inside the flat or gets suspicious of something.
 He returns and peeps into the flat through the keyhole.
 He sees something shocking and returns to get the key.

-Neela and Akbar could be the same person otherwise it doesn’t make any sense to have same furniture (sofa) in their flats.
-There could be similar furniture if it’s a hotel but there is typewriter in Akbar’s room.
+Neela and Akbar could be the same person otherwise it doesn’t make any sense to have the same furniture (sofa) in their flats.
+There could be similar furniture if it’s a hotel but there is a typewriter in Akbar’s room.

-The background score and rerecording are better than many contemporary Telugu films.
+The background score and rerecording are better than in many contemporary Telugu films.
 The center staging is used for most of the shots.
 The shooting is mostly done with a handheld camera and the pov is subjective.
-The subjective shots are a sign that the director wants to take control of the scene instead of leaving it to audience.
-Most of the shots in the trailer have shallow depth of field making it difficult to understand the background.
-The sports camera like Go Pro is used for some tricky shots.
-The lighting is minimal with occasional experimental lighting setup.
+The subjective shots are a sign that the director wants to take control of the scene instead of leaving it to the audience.
+Most of the shots in the trailer have a shallow depth of field making it difficult to understand the background.
+A sports camera like Go Pro is used for some tricky shots.
+The lighting is minimal with an occasional experimental lighting setup.
 The visuals are more inclined towards European cinema.
 The trailer cut is good with a perfect blend of multiple tracks.